Free UK Delivery on orders over £75*

 3. FILTRATION

-• Once the distillation is complete, the resultant liquid needs to be polished using the carbon cartridge to remove any impurities.
+• Once the distillation is complete, the resultant liquid must be polished using the carbon cartridge to remove impurities.

 4. WHAT IS THE DISTILLATION PROCESS OR STRENGTH OF THE SPIRIT

-• The distillation process has coverted the wash (liquid) into vapour, which then when cooler turns back into a liquid which is much stronger, in this case 60% ABV.
+• The distillation process converts the wash (liquid) into vapour, which then, when cooler, turns back into a much stronger liquid, in this case, 60% ABV.

 • Alcohol of 60%ABV is not safe to drink.
 Diluting the distilled alcohol with 50% water will bring the ABV down to 40%.
-Diluting the alcohol will make it safe for the next stage which drinkable.
+Diluting the alcohol will make it safe for the next stage, which is drinkable.

 5. FLAVOURING

 • Now is the fun part.
 You can make as many different spirits and liqueurs as you wish.
-Still Spirits has a full range of flavours from which you can choose.
-Each one comes with full instructions on the label on the bottle for you to make your favourite tipple.
+Still Spirits have a full range of flavours from which you can choose.
+Each one comes with full instructions on the bottle's label for making your favourite tipple.
+Some home brew spirits, like gin or flavoured Vodka, can be infused with botanicals or fruits to add flavour.
+Adding flavouring is usually done after distillation.
 Sit back and enjoy.

 ...